luisVidal97/microservices-nodejs/README.txt

-This app is about of general concept of how function microservices.
+This app is about general concept of how function microservices.